 - Custom navigation menus

-- Customer engagement – contest, live chat, currency conversion, etc.
+- Customer interactivity – contest, live chat, currency conversion, etc.

 - Making pages load faster